 Tempura is an authentic Japanese dish made out of thin slices of meat, fish, or any vegetable which are covered in a unique tempura batter and then fried till crisp.
 If you like crispy and crunchy texture, you cannot resist loving Tempura.
 It uses a cooking technique similar to fritters.

 The batter is a mixture of soft wheat flour, eggs, and sparkling water to achieve the crispy but light and airy texture.
 Varying spices are added according to taste and flavor.
 You will see that Tempura dominates the street food culture in Japan because of the very simple ingredients it uses.
 It can be eaten as a delightful snack or maybe as an appetizer with your favorite Japanese dish!

 Matcha is a variant of Japanese green tea which is grown in Japan and its surrounding region.
 It is usually consumed without milk, but some visitors like to add a little bit of milk to reduce the intensity of its strong flavor.
 While generally, Japanese green tea use water with a temperature as low as 40 degrees, matcha uses water which is just below the boiling point.
 It is whisked until it achieves a frothy texture.
 It is not a “food”, but you would definitely want to take some back with you!

-Sencha is a variety of Japanese green tea that is prepared by infusing whole tea leaves in hot water.
+Sencha is a variety of Japanese green tea that is prepared by infusing whole tea leaves in hot water made from filtered hot water systems.
 It is the most popular Japanese green tea and widely consumed in several Asian countries.
 The flavor varies with season and temperature, but the best one always comes from the first flush of the year.
 Your visit to Japan won’t feel complete without trying the Sencha Green Tea.
 Sencha dominates about 80% of the Japanese green tea consumed!